-Our market focus is primarily the communications industry, and we are a leading provider of software products and services to leading communications service providers in North America, Europe and the rest of the world.
-We are also expanding on our experience by working with service providers in the financial services sector, since certain of the challenges faced by companies in this sector are similar to those of the communications service providers.
+We combine software and services with business knowledge to accelerate the adoption of Integrated Customer Management strategies by service providers.
+Our market focus is primarily Tier 1 and Tier 2 companies in the communications industry, and we are a leading provider of software products and services to that industry.
+Our addressable market has now been expanded to include companies in the Broadband Industry, as a result of our recent acquisition of DST Innovis.
+The acquisition not only enlarges our customer base, but also allows us to offer a broader set of solutions to customers in the Broadband Industry.
+We are also leveraging our experience by working with service providers in the financial services sector, since certain of the challenges faced by companies in this sector are similar to those of communications service providers.